Alabama Shakes finish tour of Southern soul in wintry London

 "Y' all are so nice, so refreshing.
 So far away from home and this is the last show....
 Thank you for coming out, it's a good time to spread love, a good time to spread joy, to love music and create."

 Just six days earlier, scores of people were gunned down in an attack at the Bataclan concert hall in Paris, where California's rock band Eagles of Death Metal were playing.
-Following that attack, Alabama Shakes' s Luxembourg set at the Sonic Visions festival was canceled.
+Following that attack, Alabama Shakes' s Luxembourg set at the Sonic Visions festival was cancel led.

 Matt Troy, a 22-year-old student from New York, brought along 20-year-old Brittany Gregory at the last minute, because the friend she had planned to come with had not wanted to travel to London, worried about the threat of a terrorist attack.
 Tory's parents were also anxious about her attending the gig.